mbT-Infrastructure/docker-python/Readme.md

 # Pyhton image

-This Docker image contains a Python install
+This Docker image contains a Python install.

 ## Development